RockBrandeis/cs217b-AS/README.md

-# COSI 217b - NLP Systems
+# COSI 217b - NLP Systems Assignments

 Haochen Lin
 haochenlin@brandeis.edu

 This is a homework assignment repository base on the forked sample repository.
-New function was added in order fullfill the requirement of assignment while redundant files and folders are removed Navigate to asssigments/a1/code where the program is running.
+New function was added in order fullfill the requirement of assignment while redundant files and folders are removed Navigate to asssigment1 where the program is running.

 ```bash
 $ cd assignment1